emacs-mirror/emacs/mps/manual/source/reference/index.rst

     (regardless of whether or not it did any) or false if there was nothing to do.

-    This function allows the client program to make use of idle time to do some garbage collection, for example when it is waiting for interactive input.
-The MPS makes every effort to return from this function within ``interval`` seconds, but does not guarantee to do so.
+    :c:func:`mps_arena_step` allows the client program to make use of idle time to do some garbage collection, for example when it is waiting for interactive input.
+The MPS makes every effort to return from this function within ``interval`` seconds, but cannot guarantee to do so, as it may need to call your own scanning code.
 It uses ``multiplier`` to decide whether to commence long-duration operations that consume CPU (such as a full collection): it will only start such an operation if it is expected to be completed within ``multiplier * interval`` seconds.

+    If the arena was in the :term:`parked state` or the :term:`clamped state` before :c:func:`mps_arena_step` was called, it is in the clamped state afterwards.
+It it was in the :term:`unclamped state`, it remains there.

     .. topics::